-From fieldwork on the Great Barrier Reef, to observing glaciologists at work in Northern Sweden, my exposure to research and my passion for science, began at an early age.
+Growing up in a town with two small liberal arts colleges, my exposure to science and my passion for research began at an early age.
 As a consequence of these early opportunities and the inspiration they provided, when I arrived at Macalester College in 2007, I knew exactly what I wanted to study.
 I made a beeline for the Geology Department where my first-year seminar on “History and Evolution of the Earth” focused my enthusiasm through an historical lens and introduced me to the tools of paleoclimatology.

 While Macalester has a strong geoscience program it is a small liberal arts school and I felt that it was important to fully explore my interests in paleoclimatology and paleoceanography before entering graduate school.
 Through the NSF's Research Experiences for Undergraduates (REU) program I found a diverse array of research opportunities available to students like me, and each summer of my undergraduate education I pursued a different area of earth science research.